 There are two basic kinds of CRTs:

 - Annuity Trust – provides beneficiary(s) a fixed dollar income and is determined when gift is made.

 - Unitrust – provides beneficiary(s) a fixed percentage of the fair market value of the trust assets, recalculated annually or at some other fixed period.

 - Receive an immediate charitable income tax deduction.

 - Tax-free Diversification of the assets – the trust pays no capital gains tax on the sale of trust assets

 - The entire value of the trust at your death is excluded from your estate and is not taxed.

-For more information on planned giving options, or to set up an appointment to explore how a charitable gift to Open Hand may fit into your overall estate planning, please contact Suzie Sloan, Donor Relations Manageat 404-419-3302.
+For more information on planned giving options, or to set up an appointment to explore how a charitable gift to Open Hand may fit into your overall estate planning, please contact Katie MacKenzie, Senior Donor Relations Manager, at 404-419-3302.